glennraya/xendivel/README.md

 #### Card Details Tokenization

-Xendit employs a secure method for collecting credit or debit card details known as **tokenization**.
-The idea is instead of transmitting sensitive credit card information to your back-end, you utilize Xendit's JavaScript library to "tokenize" the card details before securely transmitting them to your back-end.

-With this approach, there's no need to transmit your customer's card number, expiry date, and CVV (Card Verification Value) to the back-end for payment processing.
-Instead, these details are converted into secure **"tokens."** This ensures that even if leaked, your customer's credit/debit card information remains safe and confidential.
+Xendit uses tokenization to securely handle credit or debit card details.
+This process involves using Xendit's JavaScript library to convert sensitive card information like the number, expiry date, and CVV into secure tokens before they are sent to your back-end.
+This method ensures that the actual card details are not transmitted, enhancing the safety and confidentiality of your customer's card information.

 For more details, refer to Xendit's documentation below:

 https://docs.xendit.co/credit-cards/integrations/tokenization

-Xendivel provides convenient templates **(ReactJS, React+TypeScript, and Blade)** that serve as fully functional checkout components for card/eWallet payments, offering a solid starting point.
-Refer to the [Checkout templates](#checkout-templates) section for more details.
+Xendivel offers easy-to-use templates in **ReactJS, React+TypeScript, and Blade**, providing ready-to-use checkout components for card/eWallet transactions.
+These templates offer a robust foundation for payment processing.
+For further information, see the [Checkout templates](#checkout-templates) section.

 #### Charge Credit Or Debit Cards